Violence flares in Turkey's tense southeast after mayors' arrest

 Senior officials in the European Union, which Turkey aspires to join, described the arrests as worrying.

-The local prosecutor said Kisanak, a member of parliament before becoming Diyarbakir's first female mayor in 2014, and Anli had given speeches sympathetic to the PKK, called for greater political autonomy for Turkey's estimated 16 million Kurds and incited violent protests in 2014.
+The local prosecutor said Kisanak, a member of parliament before becoming Diyarbakir's first female mayor in 2014, and Anli had given speeches sympathetic to the PKK, called for greater political autonomy for Turkey's estimated 16 million Kurds and that they had incited violent protests in 2014.

-Three city officials in Diyarbakir were also detained on Thursday after hanging a banner outside city hall in support of Kisanak and Anli, municipal officials said.

-The banner had pictures of the two politicians and read: "Respect the will of the people, free our mayors".
-It was later removed by police.

 A PKK leader urged Kurds to "rise up" in solidarity, reported Firat News Agency, a mouthpiece for the group.